 Can you figure it out?

-Hint: Did the star pony bead hole fill with water?
+Hint: Did the star pony bead hole fill up with water?

-My goofball daughter loves exploring the inner workings of her patriotic sensory bottle up close! lol
+My daughter loves exploring the inner workings of her patriotic sensory bottle up close! lol

 Patriotic/History Learning Opportunities

-I decided to include a total of 50 stars in this bottle to represent each state.
+I decided to include 50 red, white, and blue stars in this bottle to represent each state.
 This provided an opportunity to teach my daughter a little bit about the history of America and its 50 states.

 Another homeschool lesson idea is to share a bit about Memorial Day or Independence Day and why they are celebrated or observed as a holiday in the United States.